 The reason the cruise lines do this is to stagger the arrivals and make sure there aren’t huge queues but (assuming everyone doesn’t read this and decide to follow our advice) you can turn up at whatever time you like – Just don’t be late and miss the ship!

 Save Room in Your Case

-If you do your research beforehand though there’s no reason you can’t just stroll off the ship, have a wander around and be back in plenty of time.
-Just make sure you do a bit of research before hand
+If you choose to do your own thing and then do your research beforehand though, there’s no reason you can’t just stroll off the ship, have a wander around and be back in plenty of time.
+Just make sure you make note of a few notes of where everything is…

 Top tip: There’ll be a lot of taxi drivers hanging around the cruise terminal that will be happy to negotiate a daily rate to show you around and have you back in time – just make sure you haggle a little with them first.

 If you do decide to book a shore excursion make sure you book it early via your cruise personaliser.
 You can book the cruise lines excursions ahead of time online and if you do decide to wait till you’re on the ship to book it, many of the more popular trips will already be booked and you might end up disappointed.

 Although there’s a vast array of things to keep you entertained onboard, why not make the most of having arrived at your destination and wait to make the most of the ship’s features once you’ve set sail.
 Be organised with what you want to book, there’s nothing wrong with being an early bird…

 A cruise ship may sometimes feel like a giant floating luxury hotel but remember there are still differences, and one of the main ones is that room service is free!

 Some lines may apply a small charge if you order after a certain time (normally after 23:00) but if you fancy breakfast in bed or a snack or drink whilst you’re getting ready for the evening then it’s as easy as picking up the phone.
 It won’t cost you anything and it’s as easy as that!